JennEYoon/llm-ml/llm-book/my_notes.md

-# My Notes, from Raschka, Build a LLM From Scratch
+# My Notes from Raschka, Build a LLM From Scratch book

 Book GitHub at https://github.com/rasbt/LLMs-from-scratch